gabts/eslint-config-react-native-typescript/README.md

 ## Configuration

 Simply override any rule by assigning new settings below the extends section in your `.eslintrc` file.
-E.g:

 ```json
 {